grunwaldlab/pathogensurveillance/README.md

 ### Input format

-The primary input to the pipeline is a TSV (tab-separated value) or CSV (comma comma-separated value) file, specified using the `--input` option.
+The primary input to the pipeline is one or more TSV (tab-separated value) or CSV (comma comma-separated value) file, specified using the `--input` option.
-This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to TSV/CSV.
+These can be made in a spreadsheet program like [LibreOffice Calc](https://www.libreoffice.org/) or Microsoft Excel by exporting to TSV/CSV.
+Each of these input tables have the same input format requirements, but different types of data can be stored in different inputs for the user's convenience, see the "Using multiple input tables" section below for more details.

-#### Formatting flexiblity
+#### Format flexiblity

 Columns can be in any order and unused columns can be left out or left blank.
 Column names and values for categorical columns (e.g. `data_type`) are case insensitive and spaces and dashes are equivalent to underscores.
-Any columns not recognized by `pathogensurveillance` will be ignored, allowing users to adapt existing sample metadata table by adding new columns.
+Any columns not recognized by `pathogensurveillance` will be ignored, allowing users to adapt existing sample metadata tables by adding or renaming columns.

 #### Required inputs

+This pipeline is designed to be useful with minimal inputs.
-Only the `data_type` and `data_source` columns are needed.
+Only the `data_type` and `data_source` columns are needed for `sample` or `reference` input types, but ideally the `id`, `name`,  `report_id`, and `ploidy` (when applicable) are specified as well.
+The `sample metadata` and `reference metadata` input types do not require any particular columns, by will be ignored if they do nay have relevant metadata in at least one column.

+#### Possible inputs

 Below is a description of each column used by `pathogensurveillance`:

 - **id**: The unique identifier for each sample/reference.
 This will be used in file names to distinguish samples/references in the output.
-Each ID must correspond to a single source of input data, although the same input data can be used by different IDs.
-Any values supplied that correspond to different sources of sequence data or contain characters that cannot appear in file names (\/:\*?"<>| .) will be modified automatically.
-If not supplied, it will be inferred from the `data_type` and `data_source` columns.
+Each ID can be used multiple times to indicate that multiple types of data are associated with a given sample and the same input data can be used by different IDs.
+However, not all combinations of input data types are supported.
+Any values supplied that that cannot appear in file names (\/:\*?"<>| .) will be modified automatically.
+If not supplied, it will be assumed that each row is a separate sample and the ID will be derived from the `data_type` and `data_source` columns.
+- **ref_group_id**: One or more reference group IDs separated by ";".
+These are used to supply specific references to specific samples.
+For references, these indicate which reference group a reference is a part of and for samples these indicate which reference group to use for the sample.
+For samples, the value in the `id` column of a reference can also be used.
 - **report_id**: How to group samples into reports.
 For every unique value in this column a report will be generated.
 Samples can be assigned to multiple reports by separating group IDs by `;`.
 For example `all;subset` will put the sample in both `all` and `subset` report groups.
 Samples will be added to a default group if this is not supplied.
 - **name**: A short human-readable label that is used in plots and tables.
 If not supplied, it will be inferred from `id`.
 - **description**: A longer human-readable label that is used in plots and tables.
 If not supplied, it will be inferred from `name`.*